heathers989/covid19intel_backend/README.md

 * Purpose: create routes for use in COVID-19 Intel, specifically the comments/requests section.

 * Technologies used:
-mongo, mongoDB, mongoDB compass, JavaScript, node.js, express, Heroku for hosting.
+mongo, mongoDB, mongoDB compass, JavaScript, Heroku for hosting.

 * Approach taken: Created the REST routes for adding, viewing, showing editing and deleting comments on the front end.